Mael-Archenault/3D-Graphics-Engine/README.md

 Open "main.c", that's where you will do most of the changes.

 ## Change viewed model
 In "main.c" in the function "openObj()", change the path in the first line to the path of the new OBJ file.
+You already have various files in /3d_models.

 ## Display lines